jpetrucciani/nix/hosts/m1max/README.md

 # m1max

-This is my work M1 Max Macbook, running MacOS and using nix-darwin and home-manager to manage things.
+This is my M1 Max Macbook, running MacOS and using nix-darwin and home-manager to manage things.

 ## setup